intellibar/main/docs/meter.md

-# How IntelliBar calculates your spending
+# How IntelliBar calculates your usage

 OpenAI charges per [token](https://platform.openai.com/docs/introduction/tokens) -- `100` tokens is about `75` words.
 We count those tokens and multiple them based on the price listed on the [OpenAI Pricing page](https://openai.com/pricing) -- about `$1` per `100,000` words.